Shakespeare Unlimited: Episode 48

 Interestingly, Kenya, where Ngũgĩ came from, which came from a very low level, because the government really suppressed it after his own work, which was seen as very subversive, is just having a major revamp of its National Theatre and is beginning again to revamp theater departments in universities.

 But no, Shakespeare will only survive as long as people are allowed to play with it.
 And I think it all becomes increasingly difficult for Western tours of Shakespeare to go to Africa.
 So the Globe has recently taken Hamlet round every country in the world, but I was in Africa after a couple of those performances.
 And whilst people were hugely admiring of the virtuosity of the actors, it was seen as a very elite, distant experience, as opposed to the vibrancy, which you saw in some of the Globe shows, where Africans brought Shakespeare back to England.

-So I think if England wants to, and plays like the Royal Shakespeare and the Globe want to, engage with Africa over Shakespeare, they need to do some learning from Africa, not the other way around.
+So I think if England wants to, and places like the Royal Shakespeare and the Globe want to engage with Africa over Shakespeare, they need to do some learning from Africa, not the other way around.

 BOGAEV: I think that’s a great place to end, as much as I would rather keep talking.
 Thank you so much.
 It’s been such a pleasure talking with you today.

 PLASTOW: It’s a pleasure to contribute.
 Thank you, goodbye.

 WITMORE: Jane Plastow is professor of African theater at the University of Leeds and co-editor of African Theatre 12: Shakespeare in and out of Africa.
 She was interviewed by Barbara Bogaev.
 We also heard from Nigerian playwright Femi Osofisan, from the renowned Kenyan playwright and novelist Ngũgĩ wa Thiong’o, and also Tcho Caulker, a Sierra Leonean-American professor in the English Department at Quinnipiac University in Connecticut.